hrithikwins/ce-npm/README.md

 ## Config
 Put all your config inside of input-values.yaml file

-10Gi is 10 Gibibytes

-Valid options for KUBERNETES_PROVIDER are:
-"DO" (DigitalOcean)
-"OTHER" (all other kubernetes providers)

-PERSISTENT_VOLUME_SIZE and KUBERNETES_PROVIDER are only used when GENERATE_PERSISTENT_VOLUMES is set to true.
+PERSISTENT_VOLUME_SIZE is only used when GENERATE_PERSISTENT_VOLUMES is set to true.
+10Gi is 10 Gibibytes.

 ## Running the Script